Kapil-coder/E-commerce/README.md

 # E-commerce Backend with FastAPI & MongoDB

-This is a sample backend project built using **FastAPI** and **MongoDB Atlas**
+This is my beginner backend project built while learning FastAPI and MongoDB.
+It has simple APIs to create products, place orders, and get order history like Amazon/Flipkart.

-It demonstrates CRUD APIs for an e-commerce-like system, including product listing, order creation, and user-specific order history.

 ##  Tech Stack